Rocky Mountain High School (Idaho)

 Rocky Mountain High School is a four-year public secondary school in Meridian, Idaho, west of Boise.
-Opened in the fall of 2008, it is the fifth major high school in the West Ada School District.
+Opened in the fall of 2008, it is the fifth of six traditional high schools in the West Ada School District.
 As of 2015, Rocky Mountain has had the largest enrollment in the state, beating out neighboring rival Mountain View.
 The school colors are purple, black and silver and the mascot is a Grizzly bear.

 Demographics

 The demographic breakdown of the 2,455 students enrolled in 2020-2021 was: